 Gangrene 1 - Black Venus

-In ‘Gangrene - Black Venus’, set in the Belgian Congo at the end of the 1950s, Geeraerts portrays a white colonial civil servant who wants to free himself from the oppression of Western bourgeois mentality.
-In an evocative style, he describes the protagonist’s obsession for a black woman, leaving western civilisation behind and descending into an orgiastic, quasi-mystic way of life, combining ritual and instinct, violence and eroticism.
+In what remains a controversial novel, ‘Gangrene - Black Venus’, set in the Belgian Congo at the end of the 1950s, Geeraerts portrays a white colonial civil servant who wants to free himself from the oppression of Western bourgeois mentality.
+In an evocative style, he describes the protagonist’s obsession for a black woman, combining violence and eroticism.
 His life consists of hunting, sleeping, eating, drinking and copulating: man in his most primitive state.

 With his tornado prose, Geeraerts has broken the mould of the classical novelDe Standaard